JOB SEARCH

 MENTORING

 Newer grads may need broad spectrum mentoring, while more experienced practitioners may be interested in perfecting targeted skills such as surgery, ultrasound, or other aspects of practice.
+Some grads may need mentoring outside of the medicine itself, whether it be working on client communication or time management when it comes to juggling appointments.
 The level and kind of mentoring you’ll need depends both upon your current level of expertise and on your goals.

 • I’m ready to go!
 Just give me a price and drug list, and I’ll be ready to work on my own from day one.